Alcohol TreatmentYou are here:

 Our team of physicians may also prescribe various medications to assist in managing alcohol addiction.
 The medications include:

 Naltrexone is formulated as an injection and as a pill.
 Our physician will administer the Vivitrol infusion to the patient once a month.
-For the addicts, the injectable is more convenient and reliable as compared to the pills.
+For addicts, the injectable is more convenient and reliable as compared to pills.